sinavarasina/runa/README.md

 ~4.
 Implement User & Group Lookup~
 ~5.
 Handle Shell Mode (-s) & Validate Setuid~
 ~6.
 Handle Config~
-7. Handle Permision Validation and Rule Matching
+~7.
+Handle Permision Validation and Rule Matching~
+8. Handle Authentication Flow

 ## Disclaimer
 i made runa for me to learn to how code in rust, but feel free to open issue (or report to me at varasinafarmadani@gmail.com) for ideas or suggestion, critism, bug, and vulnerability.